 The Earth and Atmospheric Sciences Department is housed in a 65,000 square foot building shared with Biology.
 The department has exclusive use of five laboratories, three classrooms, and two student computer clusters.
 Holdings include maps, aerial photos, minerals, rocks, fossils, and weather data.

-Geological equipment includes an X-ray fluorescence spectrometer, Raman spectrophotometer, petrographic microscopes, hydrologic laboratory and field equipment, geophysical instruments, electromagnetic induction instrument, gravimeter, ground penetrating radar (GPR), surveying equipment, total station, differential GPS, hand-held GPS units, as well as standard thin-section equipment.
+Geological equipment includes a scanning,electron microscope, a X-ray fluorescence spectrometer, Raman spectrophotometer, petrographic microscopes, hydrologic laboratory and field equipment, geophysical instruments, electromagnetic induction instrument, gravimeter, ground penetrating radar (GPR), surveying equipment, total station, differential GPS, hand-held GPS units, as well as standard thin-section equipment.

 Meteorological equipment includes a rooftop weather station that relays weather data to the meteorology laboratory and a computer room for observations, forecasts, and satellite pictures of national and worldwide cloud patterns.
-A broadcast studio/lab for televised weather forecasts, a spin tank for modeling global atmospheric circulation, a portable radiosonde system, and a unique "skylab" augment traditional instruction.
+A broadcast studio/lab for televised weather forecasts, a portable radiosonde system, and a unique "skylab" augment traditional instruction.